21 Different Types of Ants in Oregon

 These ants are considered beneficial for controlling termites and other pests.
 The workers of these colonies are quite small, measuring only about one millimeter in length.

-They can often be identified by the presence of their dark mandibles, which are used to grab and carry food.
+They can often be identified by their dark mandibles, which are used to grab and carry food.
 These ants also have no eyes and use their antennae to navigate.

 Overall, Dracula ants are an interesting and important part of the Oregon ecosystem.
-They may look a little scary, but they play an important role in keeping termite populations in check.
+They may look scary, but they are important in keeping termite populations in check.

 6. Nevada Acorn Ant

-The Nevada Acorn Ant is a type of ant found in the western part of the United States, especially in the state of Nevada.
+The Nevada Acorn Ant is found in the western part of the United States, especially in Nevada.
 These ants have black bodies and reddish-brown heads and legs.

 The Nevada Acorn Ant is primarily a seed-eating ant, but they also feed on other small insects and larvae.

-They are quite common in residential areas, as they attract seeds from bird feeders and pet food dishes.
+They are common in residential areas, attracting seeds from bird feeders and pet food dishes.

 These ants are quite small, measuring between 3 and 4 millimeters in length.
 They prefer to nest in dry, sandy soil near the base of trees or in wooded areas.

-The nests are usually constructed with sand and bits of bark, and soil particles surround the entrance.
+The nests are usually constructed with sand bits of bark and soil particles surrounding the entrance.

-This makes them a great choice for ant control in residential areas, as they are not prone to quickly moving from one location to another like some other species of ant.
+This makes them a great choice for ant control in residential areas, as they are not prone to quickly moving from one location to another like some other ant species.

-When controlling these types of ants in Oregon, it is best to use baits that contain hydramethylnon, boric acid, or spinosad.
+When controlling these ants in Oregon, it is best to use baits that contain hydramethylnon, boric acid, or spinosad.

 These baits can be used inside or outside the home, killing the adult ants and the eggs.